AliceSor/fdf/README.md

 # Fdf

-program for vizualise heightmap, using minilibx
+program for vizualize heightmap, using minilibx

 ## Screenchots